 Beginning in 1975, organizers offering prizes or other inducements for the taking of sport fish in any California water were required to obtain a fishing contest permit from the California Department of Fish and Wildlife (CDFW).
 Since 1985, organizers have been required to submit a “Fishing Contest Report” to CDFW detailing the results of each permitted contest.
-In 1990, in an effort to gather more data, regulations were established that provided two types of contests, “Event” and “Annual.”
-An “Event” type contest permit is designed to regulate large fishing contests often run by commercial organizations.
-The “Annual” type contest permit is designed to gather data from smaller organized contests, such as those offered by bass clubs or individuals.
-Both types of contests are listed as they are entered into the tournament management database, and are available at the following link:

-Participating in a Fishing Contest
+Participating in a Game Fish Contest

 If you are new to bass fishing tournaments, please read Keeping Bass Alive (PDF)(opens in new tab) to ensure you are taking all appropriate measures to protect the resource and avoid tournament penalties for weighing dead fish.
 Good luck and tight lines!

-Organizing a Fishing Contest
+Organizing a Game Fish Contest

-Angling Regulation Exemption Forms for Black Bass Tournament
+Angling Regulation Exemptions for Black Bass Contests

 To request exemption from typical fishing regulations (e.g. a slot limit or minimum length limit), organizers must complete an exemption form specific to that water and submit it with the application (links below).
 This does not guarantee exemption; approval must be given by CDFW.

 Anglers can prevent spreading harmful invasive species by following procedures to Clean, Drain, and Dry their vessels and equipment before launching.
 For information on how to help stop the spread of invasive species, please see our Invasive Species Program.